karmaniverous/metastructure/README.md

 The purpose of this file is to tell Metastructure where to find your project configuration file, which you can name whatever you like and put wherever you want.
 The path is relative to the project root, and doesn't even have to be in the same project!

-For example, to support testing this repository has a [`.metastructure.yml`](./.metastructure.yml) file that points to a config file in the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo.
+For example, to support testing this repository has a [`.metastructure.yml`](./.metastructure.yml) file that points to a config file in the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template).

 When you run Metastructure, it looks for a `.metastructure.yml` file in the current directory's project root, which points to a config file as described above.
 All subsequent activity will take place in that config file's project directory.